ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 ## Toward a Universal Measure of Reasoning Difficulty

 As Large Language Models (LLMs) get better at complex reasoning, we need better ways to measure the difficulty of the tasks we give them.
 A fascinating paper from researchers at Apple, ["The Illusion of Thinking"](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf), systematically tested models like Claude 3.7 Sonnet on various puzzles.
-They measured complexity using straightforward metrics like the problem size (`N`) or the number of moves in the solution.
+They measured complexity using straightforward metrics like the problem size ($$n$$) or the number of moves in the solution.

 Their findings revealed an interesting inconsistency: models could solve a Tower of Hanoi puzzle requiring over 100 moves, yet fail on a River Crossing puzzle that needs only a dozen.
 This suggests that simple metrics like "number of moves" don't provide a universal measure of difficulty.
 Different puzzles stress a model's capabilities in different ways.

-This post introduces a framework to normalize the concept of task difficulty into a single, unified metric: **Cognitive Load ($\mathcal{L}$)**.
+This post introduces a framework to normalize the concept of task difficulty into a single, unified metric: **Cognitive Load ($$\mathcal{L}$$)**.
 By defining difficulty in terms of the underlying computational work a model must perform, we can explain why some seemingly simple problems are incredibly hard for LLMs and predict when their performance will start to degrade.

 ## A Look at the Puzzles